ruv/forth-design-exp/docs/resolver-api.md

 beyond the specified stack effect.

-The xt of this definition (__t__) is the system default lexeme resolver chain and it shall be return by `RESOLVER` word before the first call of `SET-RESOLVER` word.
+The xt of this definition (__t__) is the system's default lexeme resolver (default perceptor) and it shall be return by `PERCEPTOR` word before the first call of `SET-PERCEPTOR` word.

-## API Level 2 (managing the system resolver chain)
+## API Level 2 (managing the system resolver)

-For the generality, further _resolver_ term means _lexeme resolver chain_ if other is not stated.
+For the generality, further _resolver_ term means _lexeme resolver_
+if other is not stated.

 This API is a subject for elaborating.

-`ENQUEUE-RESOLVER ( xt -- )` <br/>
+`ENQUEUE-PERCEPTOR ( xt -- )` <br/>
-Add resolver xt into the tail of the system resolver chain.
+Set the perceptor to be the combination of the perceptor before that and the resolver xt.
-After that the subsequent call of __RESOLVER__ word may return different value.
+After that the subsequent call of __PERCEPTOR__ word may return the different value.
-__ENQUEUE-RESOLVER__ word may allot data space and create a definition.
+__ENQUEUE-PERCEPTOR__ word may allot data space and create a definition.

-`PREEMPT-RESOLVER ( xt -- )` <br/>
+`PREEMPT-PERCEPTOR ( xt -- )` <br/>
-Add resolver xt into the head of the system resolver chain.
+Set the perceptor to be the combination of the resolver xt and the perceptor before that.
-After that the subsequent call of __RESOLVER__ word may return different value.
+After that the subsequent call of __PERCEPTOR__ word may return the different value.
-__PREEMPT-RESOLVER__ word may allot data space and create a definition.
+__PREEMPT-PERCEPTOR__ word may allot data space and create a definition.

-`UNDO-RESOLVER ( -- )` <br/>
+`UNDO-PERCEPTOR ( -- )` <br/>
-Remove the latest added xt from the system resolver chain.
+Undo the latest changes of the perceptor.
-After that the subsequent call of __RESOLVER__ word may return different value.
+After that the subsequent call of __PERCEPTOR__ word may return the different value.
 An ambiguous condition exists if there is no such xt.